HomeNewsLinksUpcoming EventsChampionsTriviaViewing TipsDisclaimerAbout UsContact

 - The city of Kalamazoo is mentioned in the classic Dr. Seuss book, "Horton Hatches the Egg."
 (1940)

-- Kalamazoo is mentioned in the song, "I've Been Everywhere" made famous by country singer Lynn Anderson
+- Kalamazoo is mentioned in the song, "I've Been Everywhere" made famous by country singer Lynn Anderson.

-- Bobby Hatfield, one half of the singing duo The Righteous Brother, dies at the age of 63 in the Radisson Plaza Hotel in Kalamazoo on November 5, 2003 just before a concert at Miller Auditorium on the campus of Western Michigan University.
+- Bobby Hatfield, one half of the singing duo The Righteous Brothers, dies at the age of 63 in the Radisson Plaza Hotel in Kalamazoo on November 5, 2003 just before a concert at Miller Auditorium on the campus of Western Michigan University.

 - Kalamazoo was the first city to ever host the College Baseball World Series.
 The game was played here in 1947 and 1948.
 The 1948 Yale team, which lost to Southern California, featured first baseman and future president, George H. W. Bush.